Nneka Ogwumike: Los Angeles Sparks (2012–2023)

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-On September 12, 2020, Ogwumike scored a season-high 24 points in a 84–70 loss to the Las Vegas Aces.
+On September 12, 2020, Ogwumike scored a season-high 24 points in an 84–70 loss to the Las Vegas Aces.
 Ogwumike played 18 of the 22 games (sitting out 4 games with a back injury).
 The Sparks finished the season 15–7 as the number 3 seed, receiving a bye to the second round, but were once again eliminated by the Connecticut Sun in the elimination game, Ogwumike was unable to play for the game due to an illness.

 In January 2021, Ogwumike re-signed with the Sparks to a multi-year deal.
 During the 2021 season. the WNBA's 25th, she was named to The W25 as one of the top 25 players in league history, and at the end of the season was selected for the WNBA's Kim Perrot Sportsmanship Award for the third consecutive year.